Jordan-McGhee/swolemates_v2/work-tracker.md

 # Work Tracker

+# BUGS TO COME BACK TO
+- Add component for inaccessible routes
+- Fix drawer opening twice on like click on mobile
+- Fix nav menu on profile - on desktop, it is slightly cut off and doesn't scroll
+- Adding loading page for profile

 ## Fri Jul 18
 - Working more on authentication flow
     <!-- - updating backend for when users sign in with gmail to slugify their username to prevent duplicate entries DONE -->